x42005e1f/aiologic/docs/overview.rst

    example, :meth:`queue.SimpleQueue.put` is reentrant, but only when implemented at the C level, and only that one.
 3. **A signal-safe primitive** is a primitive whose functions are all reentrant.
-For example, no primitive from the :mod:`threading` module is signal-safe, because attempting to use a primitive while interrupted in any of its methods can lead to a deadlock or broken behavior, even for non-blocking calls, even with :class:`threading.RLock`.
+For example, no primitive from the :mod:`threading` module (except :class:`threading.Lock`) is signal-safe, because attempting to use a primitive while interrupted in any of its methods can lead to a deadlock or broken behavior, even for non-blocking calls, even with :class:`threading.RLock`.

 Due to its design (lockless, lock-free, thread-safe, etc.), aiologic boasts both reentrant and signal-safe primitives.
 You may find that